 You gotta be kidding me!
 Really?
 Cookie dough that’s healthy???

-We’ve made so many Snack Bites for our families that our poor little fingers are tired and sore!
+We’ve made so many Energy Balls for our families that our poor little fingers are tired and sore!
 We’re kinda wondering if we should focus our attention on patenting a machine to mass produce these babies.
 Nah … we’re having too much fun playing in the kitchen!

 Honestly, once we all got hooked on this awesome concept – a fantastic alternative to store-bought, pre-packaged snacks – we were just so excited to test more yummy flavor combinations.